OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Sample_Preparation.md

   def required_equipment
     show do
-      title 'Get required equipment'
-      note "You will need the following supplies in the BSC" materials = [
+      title 'You will need the following supplies in the BSC' materials = [
         'P1000 pipette and filter tips',
         'P200 pipette and filter tips',
         'P20 pipette and filter tips',
+        'Serological pipette and 10mL tip',
         'Vortex mixer',
+        'Minifuge',
         'Cold tube rack',
-        '70% v/v Ethanol spray for cleaning,',
+        '70% v/v Ethanol spray for cleaning',
-        '10% v/v Bleach speay for cleaning',
+        '10% v/v Bleach spray for cleaning',
         'Molecular grade ethanol'
       ]
       materials.each do |m|